sumit-057/Hosho--Product-Inventory-REST-API/README.md

 # Hosho--Product-Inventory-REST-API
 # Product Inventory REST API

 This project's goal is to create a simple RESTful API to manage a product inventory.
-This API is built using **Flask** (a Python framework) and uses an **SQLite** database.
-It allows you to add, view, update, and delete products.
+This API is built using Flask (a Python framework) and uses SQLAlchemy ORM for database management (compatible with databases like SQLite, MySQL, and PostgreSQL).

 ### Features